hl037/tempiny/README.md

 # License Notice

 Tempiny is a tiny template engine
-Copyright (C) 2016 Léo Flaventin Hauchecorne
+Copyright © 2016-2020 Léo Flaventin Hauchecorne

 This library is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public